supercoffee792/sde37_volunteer_website/README.md

 ## Note:
 To navigate through the website's subdomains, the folders in src/app represent the subdomains to go to (except src/app/components)

+You may need to run "npm install run" to install the necessary dependencies

 ### For example:
 localhost:3000/userprofile goes to the user profile page